bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 Vocabulary
 ==========

-Lets establish few common terms between us before going deeper in technical details.
+Lets establish few common terms before going deeper in technical details.

 Some words are important in **BlueBanquise**.
 Most of them are described here.